jgroeneveld/jgroeneveld/README.md

 My name is Jaap.
 I am a German Software Engineer living in Portugal.

 - 🌱 I love coding with Go, Kotlin, Typescript and Ruby
+- I do fullstack but I am better at the backend.
+- I like buildings things that people can use.
+- I love building computer games for fun
+- I have a family so I never have time to do these things in my fun time :(
 - 💬 Ask me about Software Quality and Architecture
 - ⚡ Learn more about me:
   - [I randomly blog](https://dev.to/jgroeneveld)